MrJadaml/react-camera-view-solution/README.md

 When a user visits "/" your new Home component should render.
 When a user visits "/cart" a Cart, or checkout, component should render.
 This is different from your live cart preview component, but instead the page where users will fill in their info when submitting an order.
-Bulid out that component and use it as the Match for "/cart"
+Build out that component and use it as the Match for "/cart"

 You will need to pass props down to the Matched components.
-Utilize the Match component's `render` prop to render the corisponding components and required props.
+Utilize the Match component's `render` prop to render the corresponding components and required props.

 For example: